Gorno-Badakhshan: Languages

 Gorno-Badakhshan is home to a number of distinct languages and dialects of the Pamir languages group.
 The Pamiri language speakers represented in Gorno-Badakshan are speakers of Shughni, Rushani, Wakhi, Ishkashimi, Sarikoli, Bartangi, Khufi, Yazgulyam, and Oroshani.
 Vanji, formerly spoken in the Vanj River valley, became extinct in the 19th century.
 There is a sizable population of Kyrgyz speakers in the Murghab district.
-Russian and Tajik are also widely spoken throughout Gorno-Badakhshan.
-The majority religion in Gorno-Badakhshan is Ismaili Shi'ite and adherence to the Aga Khan is widespread.
+Many Eastern-Iranian languages spoken in Gorno-Badakhshan are on the endangered list of the UNESCO.